ansys/pydpf-core/docs/source/concepts/waysofusing.rst

 .. image:: ../images/drawings/apis_2.png

-1. DPF server application can be accessed using Ansys Inc product, or DPF Server package (see :ref:`ref_getting_started_with_dpf_server`) available on the Customer portal
+1. The DPF server application can be accessed using Ansys Inc product, or DPF Server package (see :ref:`ref_getting_started_with_dpf_server`) available on the Customer portal